JammerDEV-Es/HackTheBox-ReviewAndWriteup/Editor/README.md

 I liked it, but it got complicated and I spent a couple of hours trying to figure out what to do.

 it was difficult for my second lab.
-I made a brief summary, in case you want to do it again to recap, and for users who want a guide.
+I made a brief summary, in case I want to do it again to recap, and for users who want a guide.